ajmalbabu/unicorn-master/README.md

 ### Todo

 1. ~~Cleanup maven - remove unused artifacts.~~
-2. ~~Implement isolate.mode for local and unit-testing support in all these below  without having hard dependency on any of the below for local development.~~
+2. ~~Implement isolate profile for local and unit-testing support in all these below  without having hard dependency on any of the below for local development.~~
 3. ~~Add Cassandra.~~
 4. ~~Add REDIS as Cache storage~~
 5. ~~Add Kafka.~~
 6. Add test support for Kafka through embedded kafka if not possible via Mockito
+7. Implement Cluster sharding.
-7. Add RDBMS.
+8. Add RDBMS.
-8. ~~Add Akka persistence with Junit Testing.~~
+9. ~~Add Akka persistence with Junit Testing.~~
-9. Create some examples to use REDIS using spring-data REDIS.
+10. Create some examples to use REDIS using spring-data REDIS.
-10. Create IONIC with angular - 2 front end with few screens which access RDBMS back-end with spring REST end points.
+11. Create IONIC with angular - 2 front end with few screens which access RDBMS back-end with spring REST end points.
 Also evaluate Kendo-UI components.
-11. Create installable in IONIC for Android & iOS devices and upload into App-store.
+12. Create installable in IONIC for Android & iOS devices and upload into App-store.
-12. Create Hashicorp - Terra-form for AWS Cloud formation template with Chef scripts to deploy these into AWS with elasticity & auto scaling feature.
+13. Create Hashicorp - Terra-form for AWS Cloud formation template with Chef scripts to deploy these into AWS with elasticity & auto scaling feature.
-13. Integrate with Cloud-bees for CI/CD.
+14. Integrate with Cloud-bees for CI/CD.
-14. Use docker using Hashicorp - Packer.
+15. Use docker using Hashicorp - Packer.
-15. Create a new fork form all the above project based on our needs using DDD style by bounded contexts.
+16. Create a new fork form all the above project based on our needs using DDD style by bounded contexts.
-16. Consideration for out of order processing - e.g. flight cancel came first and then came flight time update. (depend on the timestamp of message?).
+17. Consideration for out of order processing - e.g. flight cancel came first and then came flight time update. (depend on the timestamp of message?).
-17. Implement timeout for remote calls database, cache, redis, cassandra etc.
+18. Implement timeout for remote calls database, cache, redis, cassandra etc.
-18. Implement throttling using hysterix.
+19. Implement throttling using hysterix.

 #### Minor Todo